Psalm 143 – Hope for the Persecuted Soul

 For I lift up my soul to You.

 a.
 Cause me to hear: David needed to hear a good word from God, and asked that he would be caused to hear it.
-Perhaps David wondered if God was speaking and he somehow failed to hear, so he asked, “Cause me to hear.”
+Perhaps David wondered if God was speaking and he somehow failed to hear, so he prayed, “Cause me to hear.”
 This is a good prayer for all to pray.

 i.
 “He who made the ear will cause us to hear, he who is love itself will have the kindness to bring his lovingkindness before our minds.”
 (Spurgeon)

 i.
 The ancient Hebrew word here translated lovingkindness is hesed.
 For centuries it was translated with words like mercy, kindness, and love.
-But in 1927, a scholar named Nelson Glueck (among others) argued that the real idea behind hesed was “covenant loyalty” and not so much love or mercy.
+In 1927, a scholar named Nelson Glueck (among others) argued that the real idea behind hesed was “covenant loyalty” and not so much love or mercy.
 However, many disagreed and there is no good reason for changing the long-held understanding of hesed and taking it as a word that mainly emphasizes covenant loyalty (see R. Laird Harris on hesed in the Theological Wordbook of the Old Testament).

 ii.
 Spurgeon on lovingkindness (hesed): “Lovingkindness is one of the sweetest words in our language.
 Kindness has much in it that is most precious, but lovingkindness is doubly dear; it is the cream of kindness.”